 The Endocannabinoid System: A game-changing discovery

-The recent discovery of an ancient biological system is now recognized as a game changer in health, wellness and sustained high performance.
+The recent discovery of an ancient biological system is now recognized as a game changer in health, wellness and sustained high performance, and considered one of the great medical discoveries in modern times.

 Discovered in the 1990s, the Endocannabinoid System (ECS) is a vast network of cellular receptors that date back an estimated 600 million years.
 Remarkably the ECS exists in all animals except insects, and it developed before the central nervous system.